constiny/LTV/README.md

 | Algorithm | Lifetime monthly avg | Pareto/NBD |    Random Forest    | Linear Regression |Support Vector Machine |
 | RMSE*     |         3140         |    1660    |         1808        |        1774       |2682 |

 The CLTV model has the lowest RMSE which indicates it has the highest accuracy in prediction.
-Also the model has a strong interpretability for business applications.
+Also, the model has strong interpretability for business applications.

 > Note: Supervised Learning methods were tuned with up to 120 hyperparameters through grid-searching.